Helsinki Central Library Oodi

 The Helsinki Central Library Oodi (Helsingin keskustakirjasto Oodi; Helsingfors centrumbibliotek Ode), commonly referred to as Oodi (lit. ode), is a public library in Helsinki, Finland.
 The library is situated in the Kluuvi district, close to Helsinki Central Station and next to Helsinki Music Centre and Kiasma Museum of Contemporary Art.
-Despite its name, the library is not the main library in the Helsinki City Library system, which is located in Pasila instead.
+Despite its name, the library is not the main library in the Helsinki City Library system, which is located in Pasila instead; "central" refers to its location in the city centre.